weltenwort/kibana-plan-context-filter/solution-candidates/candidate-4.md

 * **PRO**: The context is immediately "useful".
 * **CON**: The concept of sets of filters that can be preconfigured is new to Kibana and would require significant design and implementation effort.

+This solution essentially adds a very limited version of parameterized links to other saved searches.
+An implementation could lay the foundation for more generic capabilities of linking to other parts of Kibana from the doc table (which is a frequently mentioned requirement).
+This also shows some relation to elastic/kibana#10761 (being able to define parameterized outgoing links to other webapps).

 ## Variations